Skip to main content

 • wizard.lastRunMode

 openclaw agents add writes agents.list[] and optional bindings.
 WhatsApp credentials go under ~/.openclaw/credentials/whatsapp/<accountId>/.
 Sessions are stored under ~/.openclaw/agents/<agentId>/sessions/.
 Some channels are delivered as plugins.
-When you pick one during onboarding, the wizard will prompt to install it (npm or a local path) before it can be configured.
+When you pick one during setup, onboarding will prompt to install it (npm or a local path) before it can be configured.